zs0302/Leary-lab-manual/README.md

     * Step 5: Now you will receive a lot of forms from the HR, sign them and send them back (You will be asked for a electronic version headshot photo, prepare one in advance).

     * Step 6: You also need to attend a new employee registration.
-Welcome back to Leary - Biostats Lab!
+Welcome back to Leary - Ortho Biostats Lab!

 ## GitHub
 ## Outlook